arnobl/RennesGo/README.md

 Optional:
 - log useful data
 - use data mining techniques to extract information from logs
-- monitor and analysis crashes
+- monitor crashes and provide feedback to developers

 Some tools: logstash, eliasticsearch, kibana